-One of the strongest contenders in this list, DuckDuckGo is growing strong.
+One of the strongest contenders on this list, DuckDuckGo is growing strong.
 In Feb 2019, the search engine crossed 1 billion searches every month.

-The biggest USP of DuckDuckGo is that it doesn’t track user data – contrary to both Google and Bing that use user data for ads.
+The biggest USP of DuckDuckGo is that it doesn’t track user data – contrary to both Google and Bing which use user data for ads.

 Since it doesn’t track user data, it doesn’t offer personalized searches.
 However, it still provides localized searches that are highly relevant.